Na Pali Coast (Photo Credit: Renee Roaming)

 Where to Eat: Local Food Spots

-- Hamura Saimin (Līhu‘e): A no-frills eatery serving the best Saimin (Hawaiian noodle soup) on the island.
-Also known for their Lilikoi (passion fruit) Chiffon Pie.
+- Hamura Saimin (Līhu‘e): A no-frills eatery serving the best saimin (Hawaiian noodle soup) on the island.
+They’re also known for their lilikoi (passion fruit) chiffon pie.

-- Pono Market (Kapa‘a): A great spot to people-watch at a table and enjoy poke, plate lunches, and Hawaiian snacks for those exploring East Side Kaua‘i.
+- Pono Market (Kapa‘a): A great spot to people-watch and enjoy poke, plate lunches, and Hawaiian snacks for those exploring East Side Kaua‘i.

-- Kaua‘i Juice Co.: A favorite for cold-pressed fresh juices, coffee and healthy bites in convenient locations in Koloa, Kapa‘a and Kīlauea.
+- Kaua‘i Juice Co.: A favorite for cold-pressed fresh juices, coffee, and healthy bites in convenient locations across Koloa, Kapa‘a, and Kīlauea.

 - JoJo’s Shave Ice (Waimea & Hanalei): A must-stop for delicious, authentic Hawaiian shave ice.

-- The Fish Express (Līhu‘e) – A great takeout option for the freshest poke bowls, fish tacos & seafood plates.
-For convenience, it’s just a few minutes from Lihue Airport if you arrive on the island hungry.
+- The Fish Express (Līhu‘e) – A great takeout option for the freshest poke bowls, fish tacos, and seafood plates.
+It’s just a few minutes from the Lihue Airport if you arrive hungry.

-Locals love Food Trucks too!
-Here’s a Kaua‘i Food Truck Directory.
+Locals love food trucks, too!
+Here’s a Kaua‘i food truck guide.

 Hidden Gems

-- Glass Beach (Ele‘ele): The sands are covered in sea glass.
+- Glass Beach (Ele‘ele): The sand is covered in sea glass.
 It’s in an industrial area, not obviously a beach area.

 - Secret Beach (Kauapea Beach): A secluded, breathtaking beach near Kīlauea.
 Accessible by a steep unmarked path.

-For decades, Kaua‘i has been Hollywood’s favorite tropical filming location—it checks off all the boxes for white sand, verdant rainforests, spectacular coastlines, heart-stopping vistas, luminous blue skies, serene rivers and a lovely year-round climate.
+For decades, Kaua‘i has been Hollywood’s favorite tropical filming location — it checks off all the boxes for white sand, verdant rainforests, cascading waterfalls, spectacular coastlines, heart-stopping vistas, luminous blue skies, serene rivers, and a lovely year-round climate.

-There’s no other island in the Hawaii archipelago that has this same claim to fame as Kaua’i.
-And nowhere else on earth like Kaua’i.
+No other island in the Hawaiian archipelago shares Kaua‘i’s unique claim to fame — and there’s nowhere else on Earth quite like it.